GARDAÍ in Limerick are advising parents to be wary of a new scam that has been reported in the county recently.

 In recent weeks, at least two women in Limerick have been approached in this way.
 One of them, a mother of three, told Gardaí she was at home with all her children when she got the text so knew immediately she was being scammed.

-Garda Sergeant Ber Leetch, Crime Prevention Officer at Henry Street Garda Station, said that once the parent engages with the message, they then get a message asking them for money.
+Limerick Crime Prevention Officer Sergeant Ber Leetch said that once the parent engages with the message, they then get another message asking them for money.